cicero78M/Cicero_V2/docs/satbinmas_official_accounts.md

 the normalized references on each run.
 The upsert statement maps exactly 25 placeholders to the 25 target columns (through `is_video`) to keep Postgres from rejecting inserts when the parameters shift, ensuring the daily ingestion loop can retry rows idempotently.
+To keep the boolean `inserted` flag compatible with newer PostgreSQL releases, the `RETURNING` clause now compares `xmax` against `'0'::xid` instead of an `oid` cast.
 Stale rows are removed per-account via `deleteMissingMediaForDate`, which deletes any media for the current fetch date whose `media_id`/`code` no longer appear in the latest crawl (cascading hashtags/mentions automatically). `satbinmasOfficialAccountModel` now includes